timofeysie/heroes2/README.md

 const foo:any = {};
 foo.bar = 123;  // Okay
 ```
-In that sense readonly makes better sense for class members and that is supported :
+In that sense read only makes better sense for class members and that is supported :

 Completed [toh-pt1](https://angular.io/docs/ts/latest/tutorial/toh-pt1.html) step.